rse/vmix-scripts/README.md

 All these vMix scripts where created in the professional context of a company filmstudio, where multiple vMix instances (connected through NDI) are used to drive the live event productions.
-The particularly used vMix instances and their job (partially driven by the scripts) are:
+The particularly used vMix instances and their job (partially driven by the scripts and manual Bitfocus Companion control informations) are:

 - **Ingest 1**: 2160p30 mode, 5x physical camera ingest, 5x chroma-keying, 5x game-engine based
   background overlaying (indirectly using content 1+2 from **Ingest